-I’ll never forget being 7 weeks pregnant with my third son when a friend of mine gently and lovingly reminded me that I needed to rejoice in my pregnancy.
-I will be honest, I did not take it well.
-When she asked me how I was feeling, and I responded that I felt horrible, she looked at me and said, “Well, try and keep a good attitude about it.
+I’ll never forget being 7 weeks pregnant with my third son when a friend gently and lovingly reminded me that I needed to rejoice in my pregnancy.
+I did not take it well.
+When she asked me how I felt, I responded that I felt horrible.
+She looked at me and said, “Well, try and keep a good attitude about it.
 Because you are blessed.”

-Barely able to step foot near food without gagging, I fought bouts of puking every other hour.
+I was not enjoying pregnancy.
+I could barely step foot near food without gagging.
+I fought bouts of puking every other hour.
 I felt so exhausted and desperate as I struggled through my workday.
 I did not want to be told how lucky I was.
 Instead, I wanted empathy for how sick I felt.
 But I have to admit, I couldn’t stop thinking about her words for the following few weeks.
 Little did I know, my friend’s sister had just lost her second baby to miscarriage.

 Finding Joy in Pregnancy (Even When It’s Hard)

-When I am pregnant, I like to kid that the one and only thing I enjoy about being pregnant is that I get a baby.
-And that and that alone is what brings me joy when I am fighting nausea during the first part of my pregnancies.
+When I am pregnant, I like to joke that the only thing I enjoy about being pregnant is that I get a baby.
+And that alone brings me joy when fighting nausea during the first part of my pregnancy.
 And swollen and unrecognizable in the latter half.
-While some women feel beautiful and glowing while pregnant, I feel the complete opposite.
-I gain tons of weight, experience back pain, and have a whole slew of other unpleasant symptoms that I will leave to your imagination.
+While some women feel beautiful and glowing while pregnant, I feel the opposite.
+I gain tons of weight, experience back pain, and have many other discomforts and unpleasant symptoms that I will leave to your imagination.
 But they are not glamorous.
 And they make it very hard to rejoice in my pregnancy.

-These stories and experiences are proof that pregnancy can be incredibly trying and arduous for many women.
+These stories and experiences prove that pregnancy can be incredibly difficult for many women.
 And it seems unfair to tell these women to be grateful when they are sick in the hospital receiving IV fluids.
 But this brings up two important questions for women to consider from both sides of the pregnancy experience.

 Questions to Consider